ScreamingSandals/SimpleInventories/README.md

             return; // you should stop working when event is cancelled }

-        // here you should check that player has permissions for this inventory, if not, you should cancel this event
+        // here you should check that player has permissions for this inventorySet, if not, you should cancel this event

     }